mwickert/scikit-dsp-comm/index.md

 # Jupyter Notebook Example Pages

-This site houses HTML exported Jupyter Notebook pages to provided detailed examples how to utilize the capability of `scikit-dsp-comm` to moidel and simulate  signal processing and communications.
+This site houses HTML exported Jupyter Notebook pages to provided detailed examples how to utilize the capability of `scikit-dsp-comm` to model and simulate  signal processing and communications systems.
 The headings below group the notebook examples by code module.

 ## Digital Communications